-The Reunification Monument is a monument that is located in the city of Yaoundé, the capital of the central African country of Cameroon.
+The Reunification Monument is a monument that is located in the city of Yaoundé, the capital city of the Republic of Cameroon.
 As it is the name, the monument symbolizes the reunification of both, the French and British Cameroons, and represents the hopes and dreams of a bilingual Cameroon that would serve as a beacon and example for the rest of Africa.

-As a German protectorate state in 1918, soon when the First World War ended, Cameroon was divided into two regions, which were under French and British rule.
-Soon after the other dependencies in Africa, started gaining their independence, both Cameroons got their independence.
+As a German protectorate state in 1918, soon after World War I ended, Cameroon was divided into two regions, which were under French and British rule.
+As soon as the African dependencies started gaining their independence, both Cameroons got their independence.

 First the French part, in January 1960, and 10 months later the British part.
-Up until 1972, on the world map, there were two countries named Cameroon, which joined 12 years after their independence, into one country, the Federal Republic of Cameroon, and in that honor the Reunification monument was built in Yaoundé.
+Up until 1972, on the world map, there were two countries named Cameroon, which joined into one country 12 years after their independence, which was known as the Federal Republic of Cameroon, and in that honor the Reunification monument was built in Yaoundé.
 The monument is designed by Gédéon Mpando, born in Cameroon in 1932, and was completed in 1974.

 It was meant to be a major touristic attraction for people who are visiting the capital, and the most visible symbol of the unification of the both territories.
 Nevertheless, due to the lack of care for the monument, it has become a place for homeless persons and criminals.